Cyber4All/terraform-cyber4all-catalog/modules/spacelift-stack/README.md

 ### <a name="input_stack_name"></a> [stack\_name](#input\_stack\_name)

 Description: Name of the stack - should be unique in one account.
 A naming convention of <environment>-<project>-<module>-<region> is recommended.
+The name should be lowercase.

 Type: `string`